rust-shell-script/rust_cmd_lib/README.md

 #### Logging

 This library provides convenient macros and builtin commands for logging.
-It also automatically logs command execution failures, along with messages which were printed to stderr originally.
+All messages which are printed to stderr will be logged.
+Since it is returning result type, you can also log the errors if command execution fails.

 ```rust
 // this code snppit is using a builtin simple logger, you can replace it with a real logger